Alford plea: Court and government use

-This form of guilty plea has been frequently used in local and state courts in the United States, though it constitutes a small percentage of all plea bargains in the U.S. This form of plea is not allowed in courts of the United States military.
-In 2000, the United States Department of Justice noted, "In an Alford plea the defendant agrees to plead guilty because he or she realizes that there is little chance to win acquittal because of the strong evidence of guilt.
+This form of guilty plea has been frequently used in local and state courts in the United States, though it constitutes a small percentage of all plea bargains in the US.
+This form of plea is not allowed in courts of the United States military.
+In 2000, the United States Department of Justice noted: "In an Alford plea the defendant agrees to plead guilty because they realize that there is little chance to win acquittal because of the strong evidence of guilt.
 About 17% of State inmates and 5% of Federal inmates submitted either an Alford plea or a no contest plea, regardless of the type of attorney.
 This difference reflects the relative readiness of State courts, compared to Federal courts, to accept an alternative plea."

 In the 1995 case State of Idaho v.
 Howry before the Idaho Court of Appeals, the Court commented on the impact of the Alford guilty plea on later sentencing.
-The Court ruled, "Although an Alford plea allows a defendant to plead guilty amid assertions of innocence, it does not require a court to accept those assertions.
+The Court ruled: "Although an Alford plea allows a defendant to plead guilty amid assertions of innocence, it does not require a court to accept those assertions.
 The sentencing court may, of necessity, consider a broad range of information, including the evidence of the crime, the defendant's criminal history and the demeanor of the defendant, including the presence or absence of remorse."
 In the 1999 South Carolina Supreme Court case State v.
-Gaines, the Court held that Alford guilty pleas were to be held valid even in the absence of a specific on-the-record ruling that the pleas were voluntary – provided that the sentencing judge acted appropriately in accordance with the rules for acceptance of a plea made voluntarily by the defendant.
+Gaines, that court held that Alford guilty pleas would be considered valid even in the absence of a specific on-the-record ruling that the pleas were voluntary, provided that the sentencing judge acted appropriately in accordance with the rules for acceptance of a plea made voluntarily by the defendant.
 The Court held that a ruling that the plea was entered into voluntarily is implied by the act of sentencing.